 23. Pink and Rose Gold Highlights

 For a softer, more feminine festival look, try pink and rose gold highlights.
-The rose gold sections tone down the brighter pink pieces, helping to blend them with your natural hair color.
+The rose gold sections tone down the brighter pink hair tones, helping to blend them with your natural hair color.
 For a flattering finish, your colorist will place the highlights so that they frame your face and work with the natural movement in your hair.

-24. Natural Blonde + Rose Gold
+24. Natural Blonde With Rose Gold

 Natural blondes can embrace the rose gold trend with ease.
 Because your hair is on the lighter end of the spectrum, your colorist won’t need to bleach your hair to make the rose gold tones show.
 Sandy blonde hair seamlessly blends into rose gold mid-lengths and ends, adding a richer, warmer hue to the overall look.